tenjava-2014/koesie10-t2/README.md

 Plan
 ----
-Create a Capture the Flag plugin.
+Create a gamemode similar to Garry's Mod Murder.